bagerathan/WooCommerce-Ext/readme.txt

 == Changelog ==
+3.0 Pulled in Lots of updates by Larry from private update service.
+Notably this includes the price breakdowns.
 2.0 Reworked name of plugin to be inline with other woocommerce gateways, added logging via the WC logging class, updated the way items are sent to laybuy so there is less chance of a calualtion error, updated logo and description of the payment page.